 Encouraging others to be more environmentally aware

-In the second stage of improvement, properties can actively nudge guests and staff toward more sustainable behavior.
+In the second stage of improvement, properties can actively nudge guests and staff towards more sustainable behaviour.
 Even though guest action is beyond properties’ control, encouraging smarter and more efficient usage results in significant improvement and increases the demand for more sustainability measures.

 Some ways to encourage guests to be more sustainable is to ask them in a friendly way to turn off climate control systems or take shorter showers.
-Offering voluntary cooperation appeals to guests, but being more persuasive with rewards is also effective.
-In the US, 45% of travelers surveyed resist sustainable behavior, so may only be persuaded by incentives, compared to the 40% who are willing to be more sustainable with only a little encouragement.
+Offering voluntary cooperation appeals to guests but being more persuasive with rewards is also effective.
+In the US, 45% of travellers surveyed resist sustainable behaviour, so may only be persuaded by incentives, compared to the 40% who are willing to be more sustainable with only a little encouragement.

-Actively encouraging staff on reducing GHG—by involving them in brainstorms and committees—helps everyone feel like they’re playing their part.
+Actively encouraging staff on reducing GHGs – by involving them in brainstorms and committees – helps everyone feel like they’re playing their part.
 Small measures, such as turning off lights in vacant rooms, can add up.
 Most importantly, if the whole team is behind sustainable action, they can actively encourage guests to do the same.

 Switching to renewable energy

 Offsetting carbon should only be seen as a last resort, but in the case it is used, carbon credits can be purchased.
-These credits can be traded for one ton of CO2-eq and focus on preventing or storing carbon emissions.
-Updating the energy efficiency of buildings, transportation, and other sources is usually how emissions are prevented.
-Carbon storage prevents GHGs from entering the atmosphere by planting trees and implementing other measures.
+These credits can be traded for one tonne of CO2-eq and focus on preventing or storing carbon emissions.
+Updating the energy efficiency of buildings, transport and other sources are usually how emissions are prevented.
+Carbon storage prevents GHGs entering the atmosphere, by planting trees and implementing other measures.

 Potential challenges to reducing emissions

-There isn’t one silver bullet to reduce emissions – multiple measures need to be taken to add up to significant changes.
-Despite a caution around costs, 58% of measures in the report result in lower energy spending in the long term.
-That means properties can save if they are prepared to educate and invest initially.
+There is not one silver bullet to reduce emissions – multiple measures need to be taken to add up to significant changes.
+Despite a caution around costs, 58% of the measures in the report result in lower energy spending in the long term.
+That means that properties can save if they are prepared to educate and invest initially.

 Putting it all together

-In conclusion, properties, consumers, and authorities need to take a global approach to achieving net zero emissions.
+In conclusion, properties, consumers and authorities need to take a global approach to achieving net zero emissions.
 If owners and operators have different goals, implementation becomes more challenging.
-To successfully decarbonize, the accommodations sector and external stakeholders need to align under a common objective.
+To successfully decarbonise, the accommodation sector and external stakeholders need to align under a common objective.

-Climate change is—and will remain—one of the most pressing challenges of our time.
-Fortunately, property owners can contribute greatly to cut emissions, reduce costs, and still offer guests a positive experience.
-Taking the lead in sustainability will also help properties stand out to environmentally-minded travelers.
+Climate change is – and will remain – one of the most pressing challenges of our time.
+Fortunately, property owners can contribute greatly to cut emissions, reduce costs and still offer their guests a positive experience.
+Taking the lead in sustainability will also help properties stand out to environmentally-minded travellers.

 - Booking.com’s new report helps properties identify areas to reduce carbon emissions with a shared aim to make the travel sector carbon neutral by 2050